-- The strategies you plan to implement related to your leadership skills and in support of others' professional development - How you plan to utilize reflective supervision and intentional administrative practices in your work - Phase 2-Reflective Supervision Practice: Using your knowledge of reflective supervision, you will conduct, and audio record, a short reflective supervision session with a classmate.
-After listening to the recording of the session, you will write a reflection on your strengths and areas for improvement as a reflective supervisor using an evidence-based reflective practice tool.
+- The strategies you plan to implement related to your leadership skills and in support of others' professional development - How you plan to utilize reflective supervision and intentional administrative practices in your work - An evaluation of your current involvement or anticipated involvement with professional organizations and other professionals in the field - Phase 2-Reflective Supervision Practice: Using your knowledge of reflective supervision, you will conduct, and audio record, a short reflective supervision session with a classmate.
+After listening to the recording of the session, you will write a reflection on your strengths and areas for improvement as a reflective supervisor using an evidence-based reflective practice tool. - Phase 3-Professional Development Peer Review: Critically evaluate a peer's professional development plan and reflective supervision reflection and provide constructive feedback for improvement